Many of you know how I used to eat whole Pepperidge Farm coconut cakes. It was my binge eating food of choice.

 “Thank you so much for your email – I am glad the program is blessing you!
 You asked if I can bring Pepperidge Farm coconut cake into my house.

-In considering your question, I just realized that I haven’t bought that cake in almost 20 years.
+In considering your question, I just realized that I haven’t bought that cake in over 20 years.

 I left “binge eating cake” behind at my old apartment.